timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 109B-SECURE WATER/CHAPTER 109B-SECURE WATER.md

 ### §10364.
 Water management improvement
 #### (a) Authorization of grants and cooperative agreements
 * #### (1) Authority of Secretary
-  * The Secretary may provide any grant to, or enter into an agreement with, any eligible applicant to assist the eligible applicant in planning, designing, or constructing any improvement—
+  * The Secretary may provide any grant to, or enter into an agreement with, any eligible applicant to assist the eligible applicant in planning, designing, or constructing any improvement or carrying out any activity—

     * (A) to conserve water;